damitasalmon/Azure-SOC-Honeynet/readme.md

 ## Introduction

-In this project, I built a small-scale honeynet in Azure.
+In this project, I built a small-scale honeynet and SOC in Azure.
 Log Analytics was used to ingest logs from various sources that Microsoft Sentinel would leverage to build attack maps, trigger alerts, and create incidents.
+Microsoft Defender for Cloud was used to monitor and assess the VM configuration relative to regulatory frameworks/security controls.
 I configured log collection on the insecure environment, set security metrics then observed the environment for 24 hours.
-After investigating the incidents that Microsoft Sentinel generated during that period, security controls were applied to address the incidents and harden the environment.
-A second 24-hour observation was conducted to collect new data on the security metrics post-remediation.
-The collected metrics were:
+After investigating the incidents that Microsoft Sentinel generated during that period, security controls were applied to address the incidents and harden the environment based on recommendations from Microsoft Defender.
+After a second 24-hour observation new metrics were collected on the environment post-remediation.

+Collected metrics:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)